Conferences & Events

 The EDUCAUSE Center for Analysis and Research brings together higher education IT leaders to address core technology challenges in ECAR Working Groups.
 Participation in current groups is open to all EDUCAUSE members, though space on groups may be limited.
 Project-based group rosters are set at the beginning of each project; many have associated review groups that help provide feedback and that are open.
 Standing groups have open rosters.
 The ECAR Working Groups Strategies Committee recommends strategic direction for ECAR-WGs; membership is invite-only, though we welcome notes of interest.

 Working groups focus on issues in cyberinfrastructure, communications, cloud, data and analytics, IT services and management, and mobile.
 Suggestions for new topics are welcome.
-To volunteer, please submit an interest form via the volunteer opportunities page.
+To volunteer, please visit the ECAR Working Groups participation page.

 Core Data Service

 The Core Data Service Advisory Group (CDS-AG) provides insight and support to the EDUCAUSE Core Data Service.
 Group members are invited to join; for more information, contact Leah Lang, manager of the CDS.

 EDUCAUSE has one invite-only working groups focused on privacy: